soon14/SWMS/README.md

   Robot Control Systems (RCS).
 This streamlined connectivity allows for synchronized and efficient management of robotic systems within the warehouse environment.

-For detailed instructions and examples, refer to our [User Guide](docs/user-guide.md).
+For detailed instructions and examples, refer to our example [website](http://test.smartswms.xyz/):.

 ## Contributing